Relapsing feverTick-borne relapsing fever; Louse-borne relapsing fever

 - Blood smear to determine the cause of the infection

-- Shock related to taking antibiotics (Jarisch - Herxheimer's reaction, in which the rapid death of very large numbers of Borrelia organisms induces shock)
+- Shock related to taking antibiotics (Jarisch-Herxheimer reaction, in which the rapid death of very large numbers of borrelia bacteria causes shock)

 - Widespread bleeding

 Contact your health care provider right away if you develop a fever after returning from a trip.
 Possible infections need to be investigated in a timely manner.

 Wearing clothing that fully covers the arms and legs when you are outdoors can help prevent TBRF infection.
 Insect repellent such as DEET on the skin and clothing also work.
 Tick and lice control in high-risk areas is another important public health measure.

 Horton JM.
 Relapsing fever caused by borrelia species.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 242.

 Petri WA.
 Relapsing fever and other borrelia infections.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 322.

 Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.